 Then, of course, there’s that spectacular landscape to explore.
 On your doorstep there’s Aros Park – a pretty woodland with small loch.
 Rubha Nan Gall lighthouse makes a pleasant stroll, a mile to the north.
 Ramble over Forestry Commission tracks to Ardmore Bay, where you may spot golden and white-tailed eagles.
 And for a sterner challenge, there’s Ben More (966m).

 Classic Cornwall.
 Clustered on the slopes above the River Fowey, the old town is a warren of medieval, Georgian and Victorian buildings in stone and white render.
-Off-season, you can lose yourself in quiet, narrow lanes that in summer teem with visitors.
 Fowey attracts a prosperous bunch, and many small, independent shops here cater to them, offering tempting impulse buys for your home – or yacht.
-Cafes and restaurants serve cream teas, Cornish ice cream and mussels grown on ropes in the clear waters of the river.
+Cafés and restaurants serve cream teas, Cornish ice cream and mussels grown on ropes in the clear waters of the river.

 Northern Ireland is blessed with many pretty seaside towns; but we think few can match Newcastle’s spectacular location between the Mourne Mountains and sweeping sandy beaches.
 If you love walking, wildlife and dramatic landscapes, this is for you.
 Towering over Newcastle is the granite mass of Slieve Donard – at 850m, the highest peak in the province, and a tantalising challenge to serious walkers.
 On its lower slopes lie the Donard Forest (follow the Glen River for waterfalls and deep pools) and Tollymore Forest Park (and Shimna River’s grottoes, caves and cascades).
-For a total change of scene, explore the dunes, woodland and heath of Murlough Nature Reserve, home in autumn to Brent geese as well as large flocks of lapwings, oystercatchers, golden plovers, dunlins and godwits.
+For a total change of scene, explore the dunes, woodland and heath of Murlough Nature Reserve, home in summer to 23 species of butterfly, including the endangered marsh fritillary, and keep an eye out for seals at Ballykinlar Beach.
 The town itself, meanwhile, has just been spruced up, with millions of pounds’ worth of improvements, including a new promenade.
 And all this is just an hour’s drive from Belfast.